rstormsf/AlgoryCrowdsaleRomanStormAudit/audit/README.md

 ## Limitations

-This audit makes no statements or warranties about the viability of the Aigang's business proposition, the individuals involved in this business or the regulatory regime for the business model.
+This audit makes no statements or warranties about the viability of the Algory's business proposition, the individuals involved in this business or the regulatory regime for the business model.

 <br />